 During upper eyelid surgery, an incision is made within the natural fold of the lid and extended outward.
 The incision will go out as wide as can be so that additional skin folds on the outside of the upper eye can also be addressed.
 Once the incision is made, excess skin, tissue and, in some cases, a small portion of the orbicularis oculi muscle (the muscle responsible for closing your eyelids) are removed.
-The incision is closed with absorbable sutures and the scar remains somewhat hidden because of where it resides in the natural crease.
+The incision is closed and generally heals well and is well hidden because of where it resides in the natural crease of the upper lid.

 During lower eyelid surgery, an incision is made along the bottom of the lash line.
 This allows the surgeon to remove excess fat and tissue.
 In patients who have puffy lower eyelids but good skin tone, an approach known as a transconjunctival blepharoplasty can be performed.
 This technique puts the incision inside the lower eyelid rather than outside.
 Patients who have dark circles under their eyes will sometimes have a deficiency of fat in these areas.
 Injectables can be used to help fill these soft-tissue deficiencies and can improve the appearance of these circles.

-The cost for eyelid surgery varies for each patient and will fluctuate depending on whether both the upper and lower eyelids were addressed.
-Patients who undergo a full blepharoplasty, which includes both the upper and lower eyelids, will pay on average between $3,000-$7,000.
+Blepharoplasty cost varies for each patient and will fluctuate depending on whether both the upper and lower eyelids were addressed.
+An upper and lower eyelid surgery will range between $4700 and $6800.
 In some patients where the upper eyelid skin obstructs the view, a portion of the surgery may be covered by medical insurance.
 We also offer several different financing options for patients.